cmilanf/docker-foldingathome/README.md

 # Docker Folding@home at Microsoft AKS and ACI with GPU support
-[Folding@home](https://foldingathome.org/) is a biomedical research project that use the distributed computing power of volunteers arround the world.
-It consist on a client program that retrieves a computing workload from a server processes it and return the results back.
+[Folding@home](https://foldingathome.org/) is a biomedical research project that uses the distributed computing power of volunteers arround the world.
+It consist on a client program that retrieves a computing workload from a server, processes it and return the results back.
 There are client versions for Windows, macOS or GNU/Linux.

 The biomedical research is focused in the complex calculations of proteins folding that would allow scientist to develop a drug or antibody targeting.
 This would have impact in the treatment of a wide range of diseases.